The best fantasy books are written by authors who have taken them to the next level. Here are 15 of the best fantasy authors across the globe.

 6. C.S.
 Lewis

 C.S.
 Lewis is a popular author in the young adult and fantasy genre with his unique fairytale-like stories.
 Although he has written dozens of books, including devotionals and adult spiritual literature, he is best known for his trilogy, The Chronicles of Narnia.
-Born in 1898, Lewis served as the Chair of Medieval and Renaissance Literature at Cambridge University until he died in 1963 and was a Fellow and Tutor in English Literature at Oxford University just before that, until 1954.
+Born in 1898, Lewis served as the Chair of Medieval and Renaissance Literature at Cambridge University and was a Fellow and Tutor in English Literature at Oxford University just before that, until 1954.
+He died in 1963.

 7. J.K.
 Rowling

 J.K.
 Rowling is a U.K. author who penned some of the best fantasy novels in the genre for children, young teens, and even older adults.
 She is most well known for her debut novel Harry Potter and its unique magic system, which has inspired eight major motion pictures and a theme park.
-That said, Rowling has faced social backlash recently from the LGBTQ+ community for alleged discrimination and remains in the background for endeavors related to the series.
+Her work has since expanded into the Wizarding World series.
+That said, Rowling has faced social backlash recently from the LGBTQ+ community for alleged discrimination.

 - Harry Potter and the Sorcerer’s Stone, $9.99